Mizunowork/quartz/docs/configuration.md

     - `tertiary`: hover states and visited [[graph view|graph]] nodes
     - `highlight`: internal link background, highlighted text, [[syntax highlighting|highlighted lines of code]]
     - `textHighlight`: markdown highlighted text background
+- `optimizeImages`: whether to optimize images for web serving when building Quartz.
+If `true`, JPEG and PNG images will be stripped all metadata and converted to WebP format, and associated image links in [[wikilinks]] will be updated with the new file extension.

 ## Plugins